-Last year, over the course of 2015, we worked with 4,149 young people through our youth work services in Bray, Arklow, Dun Laoighaire, Dundrum, Finglas, Ballymun, Ballybough, Swords, Clondalkin, Ronanstown, Lucan and a Traveller-specific project in Tallaght.
+Last year, we worked with 4,149 young people through our youth work services in Bray, Arklow, Dun Laoighaire, Dundrum, Finglas, Ballymun, Ballybough, Swords, Clondalkin, Ronanstown, Lucan and a Traveller-specific project in Tallaght.
 These services create supports for young people at times and places that meet their specific needs.
 Activities range from informal drop-in and youth cafés, to more structured programmes and access educational, personal and health supports.
 We manage 11 Garda Youth Diversion Projects that support young people who have offended or who are at risk of entering the criminal justice system.
 Our young participants are real ambassadors for their peers and their communities.

 - A further 1,500 volunteers ran youth groups affiliated to Crosscare.